Dimasa people: Religion

-The Dimasa are still following the ancient animistic/shamanic faith.
+The Dimasa still follow their ancient animistic/shamanic faith.
 A syncretism of the traditional faith and Hinduism can be seen in Dimasas inhabiting Cachar.

-kailash Kumar Chhetri (Ecological Significance of the Traditional Beliefs and Practices of Dimasa Tribe, 2001) has also written while mentioning the Dimasa life system.
-Dimasa people has its unique social system.
+Kailash Kumar Chhetri (Ecological Significance of the Traditional Beliefs and Practices of Dimasa Tribe, 2001) has also written while mentioning the Dimasa life system.
+Dimasa people have their unique social system.
 This social system has its own culture, tradition, and religious beliefs and practices, which are related to the land and nature of their residence.
 Land and nature are the source of their economy, culture, history, and Dharmic heritage.

-Regarding the Dimasa belief, on the one hand, Sidney Endley (The Kacharies, 1911:33), declaring it animistic, has written that, as a rule, neither idols nor worship is found in a typical Dimasa village, But in the mind and imagination of the Dimasa the earth, air, and sky alike are inhabited by a large number of invisible spiritual beings, commonly known as Madai.
+Regarding the Dimasa belief, on the one hand, Sidney Endley (The Kacharies, 1911:33), declaring it animistic, has written that, as a rule, neither idols nor worship is found in a typical Dimasa village, but in the mind and imagination of the Dimasa the earth, air, and sky alike are inhabited by a large number of invisible spiritual beings, commonly known as Madai.